 It can be devastating when you first realize you’re losing your hair.
 Hair loss is a medical condition that can have a negative impact on every aspect of your life.
-If you want to regrow hair you must learn what type of hair loss you’re suffering from.
+If you want to regrow hair learning what type of hair loss you’re suffering from is the first step.

 The Hair Cycle

 Around 90% of the hair you’ve got on your scalp is in the growth phase (anagen phase).
 Meanwhile the other 10% is in a resting/removal phase (telogen phase).

 There are 4 phases that your hair transitions through during its life cycle.
 These 4 phases are anagen, catagen, telogen, and exogen.

 Catagene is the transition phase where hair strands stop growing and begin the process of falling out.
 The catagene phase normally lasts no more than a few weeks and then will transition into the telogen phase (resting phase) where the hair will ultimately fall out.